 “I work with painting as a space where intimate gestures, digital memory, and contemporary fragmentation come together.
 I’m interested in the tension between what we choose to share and what we keep hidden, the images we save as drafts, private archives, or unfinished thoughts.
 Through fragments -lines, stains, found shapes- I build hybrid surfaces that feel like visual diaries, always in a state of construction and collapse.
 Painting, for me, is a way to assemble, collect, and let go all at once; a place to hold what can’t quite be held.
 My work invites a slower kind of looking, one that resists the speed and constant scrolling of digital culture.
 I want viewers to move around the paintings, find hidden layers, and let the story shift depending on where they start. ”

-In Floral Arrangements she reimagines traditional still life as a site of impermanence and perpetual decomposition.
-The floral motifs become fragile constructs, always on the verge of disintegration.
-This embrace of ephemerality questions the possibility of capturing or preserving any fixed essence, underscoring Derrida’s assertion that presence is always haunted by absence, and that every sign carries within it the trace of what it is not.
+Her current body of work, Floral Arrangements, reimagines the traditional still life as a site of impermanence and perpetual decomposition.
+Floral motifs appear as fragile constructs, always on the verge of disintegration, questioning the possibility of capturing or preserving any fixed essence.
+Presence, in these paintings, is inseparable from absence; each image carries the trace of what is already disappearing.
+Through this embrace of ephemerality, painting becomes a space where meaning remains provisional and continually renegotiated.

-Her distinctive style merges precise, almost surgical brushwork with visible seams and layered fragments.
-By weaving together techniques traditionally associated with craft and digital logic, she creates a visual language that is at once intimate, rebellious, and rigorously conceptual.
+Across all her work, Jaber’s distinctive style merges precise, almost surgical brushwork with visible seams and layered fragments.
+By weaving together techniques traditionally associated with craft and logics drawn from digital culture, she creates a visual language that is at once intimate, rebellious, and rigorously conceptual.

 Nadia Jaber lives and works in Barcelona.
-Her work has been has been featured in “15 Emerging Female Artists To Invest in Before They Blow Up” selected by Saatchi Art Head Curator Rebecca Wilson, and her paintings have been included in interior design projects featured in AD Spain Magazine and Maison Créative Magazine.
-Through her deconstructive approach, she invites viewers to experience painting not as a finite, resolved object, but as a dynamic process of becoming.
-A field of traces, absences, and infinite possibilities.
+Her work has been featured in 15 Emerging Female Artists To Invest in Before They Blow Up, selected by Saatchi Art Head Curator Rebecca Wilson, and her paintings have been included in interior design projects featured in AD Spain and Maison Créative.
+Through her practice, she invites viewers to experience painting not as a finite, resolved object, but as a dynamic process of becoming: a field of traces, absences, and infinite possibilities.

 “411 Length Required” follows a deconstructivist approach, combining elements from past works, sketches, and structural experiments.
 Like the cat’s makeshift bed, it’s composed through intentional layering and reconfiguration.